 - Provided positive role models on and off the water

 - Offered learn-to-sail scholarships in the local area.
 Click here to fill out learn-to-sail scholarship.

 - Offered junior membership in the National Women’s Sailing Association (NWSA) until she reaches 18 years of age.
 Click here to fill out junior membership.

 - 100% of the program is funded through Individual donations via the website or by check

 - Donations of product (such as food or swags) at the event

 - Everyone who works with the program is a volunteer.

 - Contact the event organizer of one of the events listed in the calendar.

-- If interested in organizing an event in your area, contact Val Cook to discuss opportunities and the details on procedures and the help NWSA can provide you.
+- If interested in organizing an event in your area, contact a AdventureSail® chairperson to discuss opportunities, and the details on procedures and help NWSA can provide you. ([email protected])